alexander-kuzmin-us/Search-CS50-web/README.md

 Query Advanced.
 On the
 ### Google Advanced Search
-page, the user should be able to provide input for the following four fields (taken from Google’s own advanced search options)
-Find pages with… “all these words:”
+The user should be able to provide input for the following four fields (taken from Google’s own advanced search options) Find pages with… “all these words:”
 Find pages with… “this exact word or phrase:”
 Find pages with… “any of these words:”